-The Wells Fargo 4D Theater (formerly the Royal Palm Theater and LEGO Show Place / Fun Town Theater) caters for different age groups by showing three different movies throughout the day:
+The Wells Fargo Fun Town 4D Theater (formerly the Royal Palm Theater and LEGO Show Place / Fun Town Theater) caters for different age groups by showing three different movies throughout the day:

-- LEGO® Movie 4D: A New Adventure featuring Emmet, Wyldstyle, Unikitty, MetalBeard and Benny
+- The LEGO Movie: 4D - A New Adventure starring Emmet, Wyldstyle, Unikitty, MetalBeard and Benny

 Granny’s Apple Fries

 Granny’s Apple Fries are a signature LEGO dessert.
 Made from slices of crisp Granny Smith apples, powdered with cinnamon and sugar, deep fried and served with a sweet vanilla cream sauce.

 Fun Town Pizza & Pasta Buffet

 If you have purchased an “All Inclusive” admission ticket then this is where you can enjoy pasta, pizza and a salad bar.

 The Studio Store sells a number of LEGO licenced toys, building sets, souvenirs and apparel including The LEGO Movie™, Star Wars™, Batman™, Indiana Jones™, Thomas & Friends™, SpongeBob™ Square Pants, Bob the Builder™, Prince of Persia, Ben 10 Alien Force and Clutch Powers.

 You can see some of these characters at the Wells Fargo Fun Town 4D Theater .